duckdb/ducklake-web/docs/stable/duckdb/getting_started/schema_evolution.md

 title: Schema Evolution
 ---

 DuckLake supports the evolution of the schemas of tables without requiring any data files to be rewritten.
-The following schema evolution operations are supported:

-- Columns can be added to a table
-- Columns can be removed from a table
-- Columns can be renamed
-- Primitive column types can be changed
-- Fields can be added to nested columns
-- Fields can be removed from nested columns
-- Fields in nested types can be renamed

-## Field Identifiers

-Columns are tracked using **field identifiers**.
-These identifiers are stored in the `column_id` field of the [`ducklake_column` table]({% link docs/stable/specification/catalog/tables.md %}#ducklake_column).
-The identifiers are also written to each of the data files.
-For Parquet files, these are written in the [`field_id`](https://github.com/apache/parquet-format/blob/f1fd3b9171aec7a7f0106e0203caef88d17dda82/src/main/thrift/parquet.thrift#L550) field.
-These identifiers are used to reconstruct the data of a table for a given snapshot.

-When reading the data for a table, the schema together with the correct field identifiers is read from the [`ducklake_column` table]({% link docs/stable/specification/catalog/tables.md %}#ducklake_column).
-Data files can contain any number of columns that exist in that schema, and can also contain columns that do not exist in that schema.

-- If we drop a column, previously written data files still contain the dropped column.
-- If we add a column, previously written data files do not contain the new column.
-- If we change the type of a column, previously written data files contain data for the column in the old type.

-To reconstruct the correct table data for a given snapshot, we must perform _field id remapping_.
-This is done as follows:

-- Data for a column is read from the column with the corresponding `field_id`.
-The data types might not match in case of type promotion.
-In this case, the values must be cast to the correct type of the column.
-- Any column that has a `field_id` that exists in the data file but not in the table schema must be ignored
-- Any column that has a `field_id` that does not exist in the data file must be replaced with the `initial_default` value in the [`ducklake_column` table]({% link docs/stable/specification/catalog/tables.md %}#ducklake_column)

-## Alter Table

 The schema of a table can be changed using the `ALTER TABLE` statement.
 The following statements are supported:

 ### Adding Columns / Fields